yiil/final-apidocs/beta/api/notebook_copynotebook.md

 # notebook: copyNotebook
 Copies a notebook to the Notebooks folder in the destination Documents library.
 The folder is created if it doesn't exist.

+For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.

 ### Prerequisites
 One of the following **scopes** is required to execute this API:
 Notes.ReadWrite.CreatedByApp, Notes.ReadWrite, or Notes.ReadWrite.All